To schedule a donation pick-up, please click here.

 Q: Can anyone shop at the ReStore?

 A: Yes!
-Both ReStores are open to the public with deep discounts on home building fistures Tuesdays through Saturdays from 9am-6pm.
+Our ReStores are open to the general public with deep discounts on home improvement items (furniture, lighting, cabinets, etc.) and building materials.
+We are open Tuesdays through Saturdays from 9am-6pm.

 Q: What is a social enterprise?

 A: Social enterprises are organizations or ventures (within an organization) that advance a social mission through entrepreneurial, earned income strategies.

 Q: Why aren’t my donated household furnishings given to Habitat for Humanity homeowners?

 A: The ReStores serve to earn money to purchase new, energy-rated home appliances and goods for Habitat for Humanity homes.
 Through re-selling donated items, needy families are given the opportunity to own new, never-before-used home materials that will last longer and prevent high utility bills.